 The following is our current advice to the Praxeis community:

-- Model good hygiene practise – especially good handwashing and sneeze and cough hygiene.
+- Model good hygiene practice – especially good handwashing and sneeze and cough hygiene.

 - Practise social distancing – keeping a distance of 1.5 meters from others (even if you are well).

 - If you are unwell, self-isolate and contact a medical professional.

 - Let your immediate Praxeis contact know if you are unwell.

 Follow the guidelines on gathering together according to the rules of your state or country.

 Here are some links to help you know what to do: